-If you’re in the UK and your leave expires between 24 January 2020 and 31 July 2020, your visa will be extended to 31 July 2020 if you cannot leave the UK because of travel restrictions or self-isolation related to coronavirus (COVID-19).
+People in the UK with leave that was due to expire between 24 January 2020 and 31 July 2020 were able to request an extension to 31 July 2020 if they could not leave the UK because of travel restrictions or self-isolation related to coronavirus (COVID-19).

-This advice applies to visa applicants and temporary UK residents.
-Further information on what to do if you’re applying to stay in the UK long-term or applying from outside the UK can be found here.
+Further information on what to do if you’re applying to stay in the UK long-term or applying from outside the UK can be found in the guidance.

 How we can help:

 We help people fleeing persecution overseas to be granted asylum in this country.
 We help to reunite families separated by international borders.
 We help women escape violence at home.